ibm-cloud-docs/event-notifications/en-cli.md

       }
       ```

-  - The following example shows the format of the `DestinationConfig` object for push_android destination.
+  - The following example shows the format of the `DestinationConfig` object for Android(push_android) destination.

       ```json
       {